giniedp/glib/page/examples/graphics/shader-annotations/Readme.md

 Changes a uniforms accessor in javascript as seen above.

 **@default**
 Sets a default value on the uniform.
-Vectors must be set with an array suntax
+Vectors must be set with an array syntax

 ```
 // @default [1, 1, 1]